walles/exactype/README.md

 * Test on a tablet, at least a simulated one, in both landscape and portrait mode.
 * Try rotating the phone 90 degrees while long pressing and verify feedback window shows the right thing
-* Add a .travis.yml build config running the unit tests

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself